 Tag: artist book

-This is the second post in my series of fish prints made using the woodblock printmaking method for my experimental animated film titled Toxic Fish.
-As the ocean fish are poisoned their bodies swell up then disintegrate.
-The static shape of the fish from the woodblock holds firm at first before being flooded by toxins.
-The method employed was to gradually over-ink the block so that details were dampened into puddles and definition reduced.
+This is the second post in my series of fish prints created using the woodblock printmaking method…for my experimental animated film titled Toxic Fish.
+Dramatically, after ocean fish are poisoned their bodies swell up, die and disintegrate.
+The static shape of the fish from the woodblock design starts firm before being flooded by toxins.
+It then falls apart to illustrate this.
+The method I employed was to gradually over-ink the block.
+This resulted in details being dampened into puddles…definition and sharpness were blurred and reduced into a dramatic sequence of atrophy.

 A woodblock print with overlaid hand-colouring for the animated film Toxic Fish-© 1990 Michael Hill.